The following 1 new Statutory Instrument (SI) comes into force on 17/01/2018:

 - Part 4 Class E (i.e. the temporary use of land or buildings for the purposes of "commercial film-making").

 - Part 7 Class C (i.e. the erection of a "collection facility" within the curtilage of a shop).

 - Part 14 Class J (i.e. the installation of solar panels on a non-domestic building).

 - Note: The above SI amends regulations 8 and 9 of the Fees Regulations 2012 so that an application for permission in principle will benefit from a free-go in similar situations to an application for planning permission (e.g. following the granting of permission, the refusal of permission, the withdrawal of an application, etc).

 - Note: The above SI amends regulation 9A of the Fees Regulations 2012 so that an application for permission in principle will benefit from a refund of the fee in similar situations to an application for planning permission (e.g. where the LPA fails to determine the application within 26 weeks, etc).

 - With regards to transitional provisions, the "Explanatory Note" (link) at the end of the above SI includes the following information:

-- "Regulation 7 is a transitional provision.
+- "Regulation 7 [of SI 2017 No. 1314] is a transitional provision.
 It provides that the changes made by these Regulations, including the increased fees and the introduction of a fee for a prior approval in relation to the new permitted development rights, will only apply where an application, request or site visit is made or deemed to have been made on or after the coming into force date of these Regulations.".

 - Note: The above SI makes more than 130 separate amendments to the Fees Regulations 2012.
-However, the above "Explanatory Memorandum" states that "There are no plans to consolidate the 2012 Regulations in the immediate future".
+However, the above "Explanatory Memorandum" states that "There are no plans to consolidate [the Fees Regulations 2012] in the immediate future".